How to improve consistency of service VoIP

 - Finding vendors: Ask your vendor about their experience and how well their software performs with your type of implementation.

-- Speed test: Consider using an Internet VoIP speed test to determine how well your software and connection perform together.
+- Speed test: Consider using a VoIP speed test to determine how well your software and connection perform together.
 Internet VoIP speed test information can be useful in troubleshooting, as well.

 - Using a VoIP codec calculator: With a VoIP codec calculator, you can determine how much bandwidth you'll need for your connection.